orreryworks/orrery/specification.md

 ### 4.1 Built-in Types

-Filament provides two built-in shape types:
+Filament provides three built-in shape types:

 - `Rectangle`: A rectangular shape with customizable properties
 - `Oval`: An elliptical shape with customizable properties
+- `Component`: A UML-style component shape with a rectangular body and component icon

 ### 4.2 Type Definitions